-- On the Review tab, in the Tracking group, in the Simple Markup list, choose a view option.
+- On the Review tab, in the Tracking section, in the Simple Markup list, choose a view option:

 - Original shows the document in its original form.

-- Check words that someone unfamiliar with the subject (like the copyeditor) may not be aware of, like proper names and specialist subject information.
+- Check the spelling of words that someone unfamiliar with the subject (like the copyeditor) may not be aware of, like proper names and specialist subject information.

-This is your last chance to change the manuscript.
-If you wish to make further changes, through the Author Forum, Editorial & Production section, there will be a minimum £100/$170 charge (see Printing for more details).
+If you wish to make further changes, through the Author Forum, Editorial & Production section, there will be a minimum £100/$150 charge (see Corrections for more details).